 He is then abruptly stopped by the artilleryman he met earlier.. ..claiming this is his territory.
 They soon recognise each other.. ..”I thought you surely burnt“, “I thought you surely drowned“.
 The artilleryman soon discloses his plan to build a Utopian society underground, containing everything humanity needs, even cricket grounds.. ..whilst evading the martians.
 He even dreams that one day they might catch a fighting machine and strike back at the martians with our own ‘reverse-engineered’ heat ray.

 He shows the journalist what he has done, a tunnel scarcely ten feet long, which has taken him a week to dig.
 The journalist, realising his ambitions are unrealistic, leaves him to his dream.

-The journalist continues onto London feeling increasing depressed and suicidal.
-He passes bodies, their outlines softened by the black smoke and looted shops.. ..with jewelry scattered on the pavement.
+The journalist continues onto London feeling increasingly depressed and suicidal.
+He passes bodies, their outlines softened by the black smoke and looted shops.. ..with jewellery scattered on the pavement.

 Upon reaching London he hears the painful cry of a martian.. ..”Uuullllaaa!” and decides he will sacrifice himself to it, instead of continuing to live in this desolate, lonely wasteland.

 As he gives himself up to the martian, it dies in front of him and he then notices other lifeless fighting machines.
 He then explains that the martians have been killed by bacteria.. ..our microscopic allies attacked – as soon as they started to feed and drink.. ..the martians were doomed.